 While all of these recommendations are worthwhile, hospitals already struggle with widespread burnout among clinical staff.
 Staff members are stretched thin and it is difficult to provide effective care coordination and communication.
 And technology alone can’t solve the problem; even the best, most automated care coordination or patient experience-focused software has its limits.
 Somewhere along the line, a human will still need to translate data into a real-world intervention.

-) of factors influencing patient experience scores happen outside hospital walls.
+More difficult still is the fact that a large percentage (one study says up to 27%!) of factors influencing patient experience scores happen outside hospital walls.
 Social Determinants of Health (SDoH) have huge implications for patient experience and outcomes.
 Unfortunately, hospitals currently have limited ability to impact these factors.

 In order to truly improve patient experience (and by correlation, patient satisfaction), hospitals must solve the problem of how to improve processes of care related to patient experience amid staff shortages and the growing problem of physician and nurse burnout.
 Furthermore, hospitals must go beyond internal, clinical processes in order to reach outside clinic walls and address the social determinants that play into patient experience and satisfaction.